intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

     1. Let’s discuss this further on list
     1. Service config?
 1. False: Full device control and configuration frequently requires CLI and screen scraping
-1. Full coverage of NetConf support on devices is missing
+1. Full coverage of NetConf support on devices dose not exist today.
 1. Polling based solutions are still frequently deployed.
 Push based solutions are often desired but are not yet widely available.

 ### Modeling conclusions

-[XXX: note -- I don't think we talked about this slide much -Wes]

-1. YANG models can sometimes get too complex (not a fault of the language)
+1. Some YANG models can become too complex, though not as a fault of the language.
+1. Multi-vendor compatibility support is required.
-1. Vendor-specific features need to be exposed through network management protocols
+1. Even vendor-specific features, not just standardized protocol features, need to be exposed through network management protocols for a network management ecosystem to be viable.
-1. More service-level modeling is needed
-    1. Device level modeling needs to be a building block but is not a complete service-level solution
+1. Greater support for service-level modeling is needed.
+Device level modeling can be a building block to achieve a sufficient service-level model but is not a complete solution by itself.
-1. Network configuration needs to be verifiable
-1. Multi-vendor compatibility support is required
+1. Network configuration needs to be verifiable to ensure any potential changes can be accepted by devices.
+Model translation adapters (likely performed on the management-station not the end device) may be the best path forward to simultaneously achieve this and a goal of supporting one configuration set across a diversity of devices with different internal models.
-1. Full coverage of YANG models on all devices is missing
+1. Full coverage of YANG models on all devices does not exist today.
-1. Model translation adaptors may be the best path forward
-    1. Likely off-device

 ### Standardization conclusions